 Old Cartoon 1812

-John Marshall who was the Chief Justice of the Supreme Court at first was favoured to win the Federalist Party’s nomination for president as Marshall’s influence as a Chief Justice was legendary and he could potentially win the Northern and Southern states like Virginia, Connecticut and perhaps even New York which were filled with Federalists and Anti-Madison supporters.
+John Marshall, who was the Chief Justice of the Supreme Court, at first was favoured to win the Federalist Party’s nomination for president as Marshall’s influence as a Chief Justice was legendary and he could potentially win the Northern and Southern states like Virginia, Connecticut and perhaps even New York which were filled with Federalists and Anti-Madison supporters.

 Some Federalists quietly supported DeWitt Clinton as his promises of wanting to get out of the war resonated with them and he was seen as the closest thing to a candidate the Federalists had in terms of getting back into the White House.
-Others in the Federalist Party instead nominated Rufus King who was the running mate for Charles C. Pinckney in the elections of 1804 and 1808.
+Others in the Federalist Party instead nominated Rufus King, who was the running mate for Charles Pinckney in the elections of 1804 and 1808.

 image 1